sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-03/README.md

 setDeployTxid(txid)
 ```

-Note: After successful deployment, we save the UTXO of the deployed contract to localStorage so that the transaction can be constructed when the contract is invoked.
+Note: after a successful deployment, we save the UTXO of the deployed contract to local storage so that the transaction can be constructed when the contract is invoked.

 ## Invoke Battleship contract using a zkSNARK proof

 As described in the previous chapter, whenever a player fires, we generate a zkSNARK proof in `zkp.worker.js`, which proves `hit` parameter we passed in when calling the contract is correct.

 We get the computed proof in the message response function called `zkpWorkerMsgHandler` of `zkp.worker.js` and use it to construct the transaction to invoke the Battleship contract.

-We use the `web3.call()`  function, provided by the web3 tooling class, to call the contract and use the previously saved utxo to build the transaction.
+We use the `web3.call()` function, provided by the `web3` tooling class, to call the contract and use the previously saved utxo to build the transaction.

 First, we add different outputs to the transaction depending on the game state.
 If a player has already hit `17` times, the game is over.
-The contract sends the locked balance to the winner by  adding an output containing the winner's address to the transaction.
+The contract sends the total balance to the winner by  adding an output containing the winner's address to the transaction.
 Then the contract terminates.
-Otherwise, we call the `getNewStateScript` function to get a locking script containing the latest contract states, and add an output containing this locking script to the transaction.
+Otherwise, we call the `getNewStateScript` function to get a locking script containing the latest contract state, and add an output containing this locking script to the transaction.
 The contract continues to run.

 ```js